TPopovich/LoL-a/receipes/001_basics_movements/001a_details_a.md

 5) Type: man pwd | col -b
    </br>The output should different. `col -b` is a good trick to clean up fancy looking output.
 Unix/Linux is designed
-to give bold text and colors (see that original `$PS1` above with those wierd characters....) and when you need to view it or save to a file this our go-to wayh to filter out or remove non-printable characters.
+to give bold text and colors (see that original `$PS1` above with those wierd characters....) and when you need to view it or save to a file this our go-to way to filter out or remove non-printable characters.
 This is our first use of the pipe symbol "|" to string text from one program to another.
 Under the hood in the OS, this is our first inter-process communication tool that we used.
 This IPC (by PIPE) that directs stdout to stdin of two processes (the 2 programs man and col) thereby allowing multiple processes to be executed at one time.
 This allows data to be filtered.
 This is a key